Cooking Gorgeous

 Recipe FAQs

-They don't need to be soaked but you can soak them if you want to reduce the cooking time.
+No, you do not need to soak green or brown lentils.
+You can soak them if you want to reduce the cooking time slightly, but it is not necessary.

 Related Recipes